pabloripoll/docker-platform-nginx-nodejs-22-pgsql-17.5/README.md

 </div>
 <br>

-Watch the local hostname IP on which Docker serves and the ports assigned, even though the API can be accessed through `http://127.0.0.1` or `http://localhost`
+Watch the local hostname IP and ports on which Docker containers will be served, even though the API can be accessed through `http://127.0.0.1` or `http://localhost`
 ```bash
 $ make local-hostname
 ```